Mookie Betts Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.01 team ERA ranks 11th among all MLB pitching staffs.
+- The Giants have a 3.95 team ERA that ranks 11th across all MLB pitching staffs.

-- Giants pitchers combine to give up the 10th-fewest home runs in baseball (72 total, one per game).
+- Giants pitchers combine to surrender the ninth-fewest home runs in baseball (72 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.